-Section 12.1 identifies the skills that should be developed at this age group.
-The Head Coach will need to design session plans that develop these skills.
-Depending on numbers if the team is split into sub groups a different plan maybe required for each group.
+Section 13.1 identifies the skills that should be developed at this age group.
+The Head Coach will need to design session plans that develop these skill.
 It is important that session difficulty is aimed at just above the average ability of the group.
 The head coach can draw from the following resources when designing session plans.
 The following links provide access to a Session Planning template, Skill Cards, Activities etc.

 Link Description Munster GAA Session Planning Template, Skills, Activites, Skill cards.
 Etc. Learning GAA Age specific GAA planner facility Coaching Resource Covers, how to create a positive environment, how to develop the skills of the game, Communication, Physical fitness, first aid.
-Hurling Resource Age Specific skill for Hurling Football Resource Age Specific Skills for Football
+Hurling Resource Age Specific skill for Hurling Football Resource Age Specific Skills for Football session, the training programme for the season should be also focused on stamina and speed development.